-© Coopersmith 2018 The trouble with historians (and this includes economic historians) is that they base their arguments on what has happened, not on what could happen.
-Physicists, on the other hand, no sooner have a theory than they are testing its limits – does it apply at higher speeds? in Outer Space? inside a … Continue reading What economics can learn from physics – the Principle of Least Societal Tension
+© Coopersmith 2018 The trouble with historians (including economic historians) is that they base their arguments on what has happened, not on what could happen.
+Physicists, on the other hand, no sooner have a theory than they are testing its limits – does it apply at higher speeds? in Outer Space? inside a Black Hole? … Continue reading What economics can learn from physics – the Principle of Least Societal Tension

 © 2017 Jennifer Coopersmith The Edwardian seer and futurologist, H. G. Wells, wondered whether aircraft would ever be used commercially.
 He did the calculations and found that, yes, an airplane could be built and, yes, it would fly, but (he proclaimed) this would never be commercial – the amount of oil-based fuel required was far too … Continue reading Cars – are they a species?